DevExpress-Examples/asp-net-web-forms-dashboard-obtain-dashboard-item-client-data/Readme.md

 The [ItemDataAxis.getPoints](https://docs.devexpress.com/Dashboard/js-DevExpress.Dashboard.Data.ItemDataAxis?p=netframework#js_devexpress_dashboard_data_itemdataaxis_getpoints) method is used to obtain axis points that belongs to the "Sparkline" data axis.
 Corresponding actual/target values are obtained using the [ItemData.getDeltaValue](https://docs.devexpress.com/Dashboard/js-DevExpress.Dashboard.Data.ItemData?p=netframework#js_devexpress_dashboard_data_itemdata_getdeltavalue_deltaid_) method.

-When you click a card, the `dxChart` displays the detailed chart and shows a variation of actual/target values over time.

 <!-- default file list -->
 ## Files to Look at